KaiserFury/Full-Stack-project/README.md

 ### Stability and security

-- [ ] Fix the signup controller reference and keep one post-registration redirect
 - [ ] Move the MongoDB URI, session secret, and port to environment variables
 - [ ] Add server-side validation for signup and login
 - [ ] Use a persistent session store and secure cookie settings